serenity-kit/opaque/README.md

 pnpm example:client-simple-vite:dev
 ```

-### client-simple-nextjs
+### fullstack-simple-nextjs

-This is the example app built with nextjs.
+This is the same example app built with nextjs but includes server-side implementation using route handlers.
 Run with:

 ```
-pnpm example:client-simple-nextjs:dev
+pnpm example:fullstack-simple-nextjs:dev
 ```

 ### client-with-password-reset